7 Systems of Linear Equations

 In reduced row echelon form, each pivot is 1 and is the only nonzero entry in its column: \begin{pmatrix} \boxed{1} & * & 0 & 0 & * & 0 \\ 0 & 0 & \boxed{1} & 0 & * & 0 \\ 0 & 0 & 0 & \boxed{1} & * & 0 \\ 0 & 0 & 0 & 0 & 0 & \boxed{1} \\ 0 & 0 & 0 & 0 & 0 & 0 \end{pmatrix}

-Reduced row echelon form is unique: every matrix is row equivalent to exactly one matrix in reduced row echelon form.
-Row echelon form is not unique—different sequences of row operations may yield different row echelon forms—but the pivot positions are the same in all row echelon forms of a given matrix.
+Row echelon form is not unique—different sequences of row operations may yield different row echelon forms—but the pivot positions coincide across all row echelon forms of a given matrix.
+Reduced row echelon form is unique, as the next theorem establishes.

 7.4 Gaussian Elimination